anthonykevins/academic-kickstart/content/author/admin/_index.md

 I'm a political scientist interested in the interplay between public opinion, policy-making processes, and government legislation.

-Some of the questions I've explored in my research include: How can we best understand social policy preferences?
+Some questions I've explored in my research include: How can we best understand social policy preferences?
 What factors shape how people react to public consultations?
 And why do some citizens want certain groups to have more or less policy influence than others?

-My studies have been published in journals such as _Political Behavior_, _Political Psychology_, and _Socio-Economic Review_.
-You can also find discussions of my research in [The Globe and Mail](https://www.theglobeandmail.com/opinion/big-tent-politics-is-now-all-but-dead/article24944734/), [Maclean's](https://www.macleans.ca/politics/this-is-whats-wrong-with-canadas-right/), and [Le Monde](https://www.lemonde.fr/idees/article/2019/03/22/nous-demandons-des-programmes-sociaux-moins-genereux-lorsque-nos-revenus-diminuent_5439877_3232.html).
+I've published [over two dozen studies](https://anthonykevins.github.io/publications/), and you can find my articles in high-impact journals such as _Comparative Political Studies_, _Political Psychology_, and _Socio-Economic Review_.
+You can read discussions of my research in [The Globe and Mail](https://www.theglobeandmail.com/opinion/big-tent-politics-is-now-all-but-dead/article24944734/), [Maclean's](https://www.macleans.ca/politics/this-is-whats-wrong-with-canadas-right/), and [Le Monde](https://www.lemonde.fr/idees/article/2019/03/22/nous-demandons-des-programmes-sociaux-moins-genereux-lorsque-nos-revenus-diminuent_5439877_3232.html).

+I'm also a Fellow of the [Higher Education Academy](https://www.advance-he.ac.uk), with more than a decade of [teaching experience](https://anthonykevins.github.io/files/Teaching_Portfolio.pdf).